dsai-nlp/dsai-nlp.github.io/README.md

 1. Navigate to the `_pages` directory.
 2. Locate the `courses.md` file.
 3. Update the file with the new course information or make changes to the existing content.
+You can find those files inside the directories in `_pages`.

 ### Updating Publications